AnanthaRajuC/Spring-Boot-Application-Template/README.md

 ###  Libraries and Plugins

 * 	[Bootstrap ToC](https://afeld.github.io/bootstrap-toc/) - Table of Contents plugin for Bootstrap
+* 	[Thymeleaf With Dialect](https://github.com/Antibrumm/thymeleaf-extras-with-dialect) - A dialect for Thymeleaf that allows you to use attributes with a "with" prefix to avoid having long "th:with"-expressions.
 * 	[Thymeleaf Layout Dialect](https://github.com/ultraq/thymeleaf-layout-dialect) - A dialect for Thymeleaf that lets you build layouts and reusable templates in order to improve code reuse.
 * 	[Lombok](https://projectlombok.org/) - Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.
 * 	[Swagger](https://swagger.io/) - Open-Source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.